 One of my family’s favorite traditions is decorating for Christmas.
-My husband and I both share a love for decking the halls and have been enjoying this hobby for the past 17 years.
-Unfortunately, what goes up, must come down. 🙂 This tutorial includes some helpful ideas I’ve learned over the years to Organize Christmas Decorations when it’s time to put them away.
+We all share a love for decking the halls and have been enjoying this hobby for the past 17 years.
+Unfortunately, what goes up, must come down. 🙂 This tutorial includes some helpful ideas I’ve learned over the years to Organize Christmas Decorations.

 You may want to put on some of your favorite music and have a trash can/donation bin handy.
 Remove all batteries from lights or other miscellaneous decor to prevent corrosion.

-I use Sterilite 22 Gallon bins because they are durable and large enough to hold most of my Christmas Decor including my outdoor wreaths.
+Sterilite 22 Gallon bins are durable and large enough to hold most of my Christmas Decor including my outdoor wreaths.
 I could not find these exact bins this year.
 But Walmart carries similar 20 gallon bins.
 These bins are a seasonal item, so when they are out, the store no longer stocks them.
-For my larger items (Christmas Village & Garland) I use Rubbermaid 28.8 gallon bins (the ones with the green lids) work well.
+For my larger items (Christmas Village & Garland) Rubbermaid 28.8 gallon bins (the ones with the green lids) work well.
 The wrapping paper storage is available at most stores.

-I try to save the original ornament boxes keep the decorations safe so I place these boxes at the bottom of the bin since they are well protected.
-Then I place special individual ornaments in the bottom of plastic grocery bags and wrap the excess bag around it a few times.
-Ornaments that are unbreakable are placed in a separate smaller bin to keep them together and placed at the top of the bin.
+The original ornament boxes keep the decorations safe so I place these boxes at the bottom of the bin.
+Next, place special individual ornaments without a box in the bottom of plastic grocery bags and wrap the excess bag around them a few times.
+Unbreakable (plastic or cardboard) ornaments are placed in a separate smaller bin to keep them together and placed at the top of the bin.
 The Christmas lights are wrapped around cardboard that has been cut to the size of the bin.